-If you love Spider-Man, you can’t miss checking out the historic NYC landmarks and monuments featured throughout the trilogy!
+If you love Spider-Man, you can’t miss checking out the historic NYC landmarks and monuments featured throughout the original trilogy, the 2012 reboot, and the current Marvel Cinematic Universe films!
 Even though much of the actual film was shot in other cities, the story is set in New York, and it’s here that you can experience the massive skyscrapers and striking skyline that provided the backdrop for Spider-Man’s daring stunts.
-For a guided tour of many of these locations, take the NYC TV & Movie Tour.
+For a guided tour of many of these locations, take the Super Tour of NYC or the NYC TV & Movie Tour.

 Classic Upper Manhattan and Midtown